 Rise Group Announces Leadership and Organizational Updates

-Although it has always operated as a not-for-profit organization, The Rise Group reported that it is now formally incorporated as a company limited by guarantee, a structure commonly used by charities and membership bodies.
-This transition strengthens Rise’s governance and ensures that all funds continue to be reinvested to support its mission of advancing gender diversity and professional development in the Broadcast and AV industry, the group said.
+Although it has always operated as a not-for-profit organization, The Rise Group reported that it is now formally incorporated as a company limited by guarantee, a structure commonly used by U.K. charities and membership bodies.
+This transition strengthens Rise’s governance and ensures all funds continue to be reinvested to support its mission of advancing gender diversity and professional development in the broadcast and AV industry, the group said.

 The professional video industry's #1 source for news, trends and product and tech information.
 Sign up below.